 - Weakening your financial future

 Allowing an adult child to move back into your home can be both rewarding and challenging.
-Remember to strike a balance between your needs and your child's needs, and everyone will succeed.
+Remember to strike a balance between your needs and your child's needs, keep overall goals at the forefront of everyone's mind, and openly communicate with one another frequently so that this living arrangement is a successful one.